-- Highlighting the needs of prisoners. - Supporting victims groups. - Initiating innovative youth work programmes that had residential elements and home based experiences. - Developing residential practices with primary, secondary, further and higher education institutions. - Taking the theme of inclusion as a challenge how we support innovative work that includes young people who have traditionally been marginalised. - Challenging partisan religious positions. - Building Models of Practice: - Developing institutional programmes of work that initiate organisational learning practice within voluntary and public bodies. - Developing Civic Programmes that bring people and organisations into a wider societal perspective.
+- Highlighting the needs of prisoners - Supporting victims groups

+- Initiating innovative youth work programmes that had residential elements and home based experiences - Developing residential practices with primary, secondary, further and higher education institutions. - Taking the theme of inclusion as a challenge how we support innovative work that includes young people who have traditionally been marginalised - Challenging partisan religious positions

+Building Models of Practice:

+- Developing institutional programmes of work that initiate organisational learning practice within voluntary and public bodies and yield case studies of organisational change in a contested society. - Developing Civic Leadership Programmes that bring people and organisations into a wider societal perspective.